Getting Your Home Ready for a Spring Sale

 Gutters – Clean out all of the gutters.
 Also, go over each section of the gutter to see if there are any types of leaks.
 Clear out any debris that may be blocking the downspouts.

 Clear away dead leaves – With the end of a long winter, there are bound to be some leaves in the yard.
 Remove the leaves in order to give the grass time to grow and shine.
 It will also give any fertilizer a better chance to work.

 Trim the lawn, shrubs and low branches – It goes without saying, but now is the time to give the grass a fresh mowing and trim any shrubs.
 It is also a good idea to cut back any low hanging branches that may obscure a vision of the home from the road.

 Clean up the walkway and driveway – If you have a pressure washer, or do not mind renting one, clean the driveway as well as the walkway leading to the front door.
 Making these areas look fresh and clean will really improve the appeal of the home.

 Pay attention to colors – If you wish to plant flowers, use a pattern of colors that complements the exterior of your home.
-Make the scheme of colors uniform throughout the garden.
+Make the scheme of color uniform throughout the garden.